fnfpoop75/Funkin/docs/CONTRIBUTING.md

 # Closing
 Thank you for reading the Contributing Guide.

-We look forward to seeing your contributions to the game!
+We look forward to seeing your contributions to the game!!